PC Gaming Desk Cable Management: Best Cheap Accessories Guide

 • Hold it in place for 30-60 seconds so the adhesive really bonds.

-I stopped using cable boxes for power strips because they fill up instantly and big power bricks don’t fit cleanly.
-Mounting the strip itself under the desk has been far more reliable, and the adhesive has held up over a year for me even with a surge strip fully loaded.
+Skip cable boxes for power strips — they fill up instantly and big power bricks don’t fit cleanly.
+Mounting the strip itself under the desk is far more reliable, as long as the desk underside is clean and dry before the adhesive goes on.

 Step 2: Use a Cable Tray for Bricks and Adapters (Not the Strip)

-The next big upgrade was adding a simple under-desk cable tray.
-Not a fancy branded one – just a basic metal or mesh tray that either screws in or clamps to the back edge.
+The next big upgrade is a simple under-desk cable tray.
+Not a fancy branded one — just a basic metal or mesh tray that either screws in or clamps to the back edge.

 The trick is to not treat this tray as a power strip shelf.
-That’s where I used to go wrong.
-Instead, I use it for all the bulky power bricks and charging blocks:
+That’s the common mistake.
+Instead, use it for all the bulky power bricks and charging blocks:

 • Monitor power brick